 A few years ago, on a whim, I created a WordPress site called Adventures with Beth.
 I didn’t really have a purpose for my site other than wanting to claim my name as my URL before someone else snatched it up.
 My main concern was that if someone googled my name, I wanted the search results to represent ME, and not someone else with a similar name.
 So I registered bethbackes.com, a boring static site that was basically a glorified resume, and called it Adventures With Beth, because I’m outdoorsy and it sounded cool.
 Seems like a good plan, right?

 Wrong.
 The times have changed.
 I’ve grown to know that I’m not happy with just having a static site anymore, especially one that doesn’t represent who I am.
 I still go on plenty of adventures, but other than a few good pictures now and then of rolling hills and blue skies, I don’t have much to contribute to the conversation.
-It’s time to re-evaluate my focus and my personal brand.
+It was time to re-evaluate my focus and my personal brand.

-Over the past 6 months, I read blogs about blogging, and books about blogging, and social media posts about blogging…gosh, there’s a lot out there.
+Over the past 6 months, I read blogs about blogging, and books about blogging, and social media posts about blogging… gosh, there’s a lot out there.
 They all advised that once you have a focus and purpose in mind, you should just start writing.
 Write for YOU, not for the follows, and it will come together.
 But you must have a plan.

-Well I didn’t have a focus, a purpose, or a plan.
+Well, I didn’t have a focus, a purpose, or a plan.
 I wrote a couple of posts on varying topics, but I was too scared to hit the publish button.
 I felt like I had no idea what I was talking about and was reaching for topics, so the posts just sat in my draft folder.

 Through self-reflection and a branding process, which was by no means a quick overnight decision, I found my niche.
 You know, the “thing” that I’m proud to describe when I’m introducing myself to someone.
 The “thing” that I get super animated about when I’m talking to people.
 The “thing” that I enjoy learning more about each and every day and what I would consider my dream job.